AhmedHelalAhmed/careers-google-clone/README.md

-# job-search
+# careers-google-clone

-This template should help get you started developing with Vue 3 in Vite.
+This is clone for [google careers](https://careers.google.com) with vue.js tailwindcss and typescript

 ## Recommended IDE Setup